Home | Download | Help | Contribute | Plug-ins | About | Contact | Search

 You should try to keep the documentation on the same topic together, regardless of the type.
 Indeed, this allows you to find more easily all existing documentation on a particular topic.
 Also, it may happen that you want to include some documentation which was initially meant for the tutorial in the manual.
 The language in which is the documentation has been written should be a two letter code like en, fr, etc. The main name of your file should be the same for the translations in other languages.
 For instance, man-keyboard.en.tm should not be translated as man-clavier.fr.tm.

-All documentation on the texmacs-doc site falls under the GNU Free Documentation License.
-If you write documentation for TeXmacs on this site, then you have to agree that it will be distributed under this license too.
-The copyright notice
+All TeXmacs documentation falls under the GNU Free Documentation License.
+If you want your documentation to be included in TeXmacs, then you have to agree that it will be distributed under this license too.
+The license information

 Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.1 or any later version published by the Free Software Foundation; with no Invariant Sections, with no Front-Cover Texts, and with no Back-Cover Texts.
 A copy of the license is included in the section entitled "GNU Free Documentation License".

-You keep (part of) the copyright of all documentation that you will write for TeXmacs on the official texmacs-doc site.
+In a similar manner, you may add a copyright notice by clicking on ManualMeta dataCopyright.
+You keep (part of) the copyright of any documentation that you will write for TeXmacs.
 When you or others make additions to (or modifications in, or translations of) the document, then you should add your own name (at an appropriate place, usually at the end) to the existing copyright information.
-The copyright notice should be specified using the tmdoc-copyright function just before the license information at the end of the document.
-The first argument of this function contains a year or a period.
+The first argument of the tmdoc-copyright macro contains a year or a period of years.
 Each remaining argument indicates one of the copyright holders.
 When combining (pieces of) several documents into another one, you should merge the copyright holders.
 For cover information (on a printed book for instance), you are allowed to list only the principal authors, but a complete list should be given at a clearly indicated place.

 5.Traversing the TeXmacs documentation